 III.
 That Might Change

-Representatives Jackie Speier and Dan Newhouse and 17 other House co-sponsors have introduced the USPS Shipping Equity Act.
-It would permit the Postal Service to ship alcoholic beverages to consumers age 21 and over.
+If representatives Jennier Wexton (D-VA) and Dan Newhouse (R-WA) have their way.
+They and eight other House co-sponsors have introduced the USPS Shipping Equity Act.
+This bipartisan bill would permit the Postal Service to ship alcoholic beverages to states in which it’s legal.

 The proposed law would not effect state bans on alcohol shipments.
 They would remain in effect.